 What constitutes “great geographical distance” for purposes of determining the elements of the hearing has not been defined by the courts.
 However, it is reasonable to conclude that distances that interfere with the offender’s ability to compel the attendance of witnesses or presentation of evidence would offend fundamental principles of due process.
 For example, an on-site probable cause hearing may not be required where the geographical consideration is the distance between New York City and Newark, New Jersey, or between Cincinnati, Ohio and Covington, Kentucky.
 By contrast, such a hearing may be warranted where the distance is between Los Angeles, CA and New York City, NY.
 Therefore, where violations in a receiving state will form the foundation for revocation proceedings in the sending state and geography may present problems in such future proceedings, the hearing officer in the receiving state should err on the side of caution by providing the offender a Morrissey/Gagnon type probable cause hearing.
 See, California v.
 Crump, supra.

-Again, the actual decision to revoke an offender’s supervised release does not rest with officials in the receiving state but rather with officials in the sending state.
+Again, the actual decision to revoke an offender’s community supervision does not rest with officials in the receiving state but rather with officials in the sending state.
 The purpose of the hearing in the receiving state is to ascertain the facts and circumstances upon which the alleged violations occurred.
-The hearing is generally a fact finding hearing and not an adjudication of the merits of the alleged violations as grounds for revocation of probation, parole or other supervised release.
-Allegations of due process violations in the actual revocation of probation or parole are matters properly addressed during proceedings in the sending state after the offender’s return.
+The hearing is generally a fact finding hearing and not an adjudication of the merits of the alleged violations as grounds for revocation of community supervision.
+Allegations of due process violations in the actual revocation of community supervision are matters properly addressed during proceedings in the sending state after the offender’s return.
 See, People ex rel.
 Crawford v.
 State, 329 N.Y.S.2d 739 (N.Y.
 1972); State ex rel.
 Nagy v.
 Alvis, 90 N.E.2d 582 (Ohio 1950); State ex rel.
 Reddin v.
 Meekma, 306 N.W.2d 664 (Wis.
 1981); Bills v.
 Shulsen, 700 P.2d 317 (Utah 1985).

 Click terms below to reveal definitions used in this rule.